-- i.
-Five faculty representing the following ranks: professor, associate professor, and/or assistant professor.
+- A. Membership - i.
+Five faculty represent the following ranks: professor, associate professor, and/or assistant professor.
 The composition of faculty on this committee may change to reflect needed work. - ii.
-There will be no ex-officio or student members on this committee.
+There will be no ex-officio or student members on this committee. - B. Responsibilities - i.

-- i.
 Review personnel policies relating to Faculty and Professional Staff of the College of Nursing in accord with the Systematic Evaluation Plan to ensure/maintain congruency with the policies of the Board of Trustees of the State University of New York (SUNY). - ii.
-Develop, implement, and revise policies relating to appointment, continuing appointment, and faculty evaluation and make recommendations to the Faculty Assembly and Dean of the CON as needed.
+Develop, implement, and revise policies relating to appointments, continuing appointments, and faculty evaluation and make recommendations to the Faculty Assembly and Dean of the CON as needed.